-The Appalachian National Scenic Trail is a 2,174-mile footpath along the ridgecrests and across the major valleys of the Appalachian Mountains from Katahdin in Maine to Springer Mountain in northern Georgia.
-The trail traverses Maine, New Hampshire, Vermont, Massachusetts, Connecticut, New York, New Jersey, Pennsylvania, Maryland, West Virginia, Virginia, Tennessee, North Carolina and Georgia.
-The Appalachian Trail (A.T.) is used by day, weekend and other short-term hikers, section-hikers and thru-hikers.
+The Appalachian National Scenic Trail (AT) is a 2,174-mile footpath along the ridgecrests and across the major valleys of the Appalachian Mountains.
+Featured in the movie A Walk in the Woods, the trail traverses Maine, New Hampshire, Vermont, Massachusetts, Connecticut, New York, New Jersey, Pennsylvania, Maryland, West Virginia, Virginia, Tennessee, North Carolina and Georgia.
+The Appalachian Trail is used by day, weekend and other short-term hikers, section-hikers and thru-hikers.
 Thru-hikers hike the entire length of the Trail in one season.
+There are many opportunities for shorter hikes on the AT near Asheville.
+(Pic above is Roan Mountain.)

 Frequently Asked Questions